 2. Professional training & development opportunities

-Working in established banks and businesses such as Morgan Stanley, JP Morgan, Credit Suisse and Citi gives you the opportunity to benefit from structured training and development opportunities which have been tried and tested throughout the banks' long history.
+Working in established banks and businesses such as Morgan Stanley, JP Morgan, Credit Suisse and Citi gives you the opportunity to benefit from structured training and development opportunities that have been tried and tested throughout the banks' long history.
 At the same time, depending on the route you take, you'll also be able to obtain a professional qualification as you advance in your career.
 With training and development one of the key characteristics that Bright Network members look for in their career, it's little wonder that this sector remains a top draw.

 3. Salary and benefits

 The average starting salary for a graduate in Investment Banking is £45,000 - double the graduate average.
 Big banks usually offer a wealth of other benefits including private health care, insurance, subsidised travel, food and gym membership.
 Great benefits are not just the preserve of the banking and finance sector, but what makes the remuneration in this industry stand out is the opportunity for substantial and lucrative bonuses.
-While on one hand bonuses are a political hot potato, they are ultimately a major draw for many a candidate and a key incentive for why so many people work exceedingly long hours during the week - and weekend.
+While on one hand bonuses are a political hot potato, they are ultimately a major draw for many a candidate and a key incentive for why so many people work exceedingly long hours during the week - and weekends.

 4. International travel & working abroad